Our Amazon Pay Web Component renders Amazon Pay in your payment form, and redirects the shopper to the Amazon website to complete the payment.

 Register for Amazon Pay

-- EU Registration — For merchants with a legal entity in one of the following countries: Austria, Belgium, Cyprus, Denmark, France, Germany, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Sweden, or Switzerland.
+- EU Registration — For merchants with a legal entity in one of the following locations: Austria, Belgium, Cyprus, Denmark, France, Germany, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain, Sweden, or Switzerland.
 Select EUR as a currency in the registration page.

 - UK Registration — For merchants with a legal entity in the United Kingdom.